Zāl: Zal and Rudabeh

 After reuniting with his son, Sam made every effort to redress past wrongs.
 Manuchehr, too, gave the young man due regard.
 When Sam went off to wage war in Mazandaran, Zal, recommended by the elders, was given Sam's kingdom.

 Setting forth on a royal progress to view his eastern provinces, Zal at every stage held court and called for wine, harp, and minstrelsy.
 In Kabul, Mehrab, a vassal king descended from the evil Zahhak, paid homage with gifts of horses and slaves.

 Learning of Rudabeh, Mehrab's beautiful daughter, Zal lost his heart in love.
 But the affair was to progress slowly.
 Once even, Zal came near Rudabeh's palace where Rudabeh gave her tresses to Zal as a rope.
 However, he had brought his own, with which he scaled the walls.
-In a heat of passion, the lovers made love to each other and Rudabeh conceived.
+In a heat of passion, the lovers had sex with each other and Rudabeh conceived.
 When her father learned of this, he was outraged.